mrlacey/dotnet-maui-workshop-xaml/Part 2 - Responsibility/README.md

 We can now add, remove, or reorder elements within the "header" without needing to do anything to ensure there is the desired space at the top and bottom of the header.

-There are further simplifications we can make to the `VerticalStackLayout` that is the container for the "header".
+There are further simplifications we can make to the `VerticalStackLayout` which is the container for the "header".

 - Remove `Grid.RowSpan="2"` as it now only occupies a single row.
 - Remove `VerticalOptions="Fill` as the `VerticalStackLayout` will take as much space as it needs within the defined row, and setting this property now has no effect here.